randym/axlsx/README.md

 #Change log
 ---------
-- **December.??.12**:1.3.5
+- **January.??.12**:1.3.5
+  - converted vary_colors for chart data to instance variable with appropriate defulats for the various charts.
+  - Added trust_input method on Axlsx to instruct the serializer to skip HTML escaping.
+This will give you a tremendous performance boost, Please be sure that you will never have <, >, etc in your content or the XML will be invalid.
+  - Rewrote cell serialization to improve performance
+  - Added iso_8601 type to support text based date and time management.
+  - Bug fix for relationahip management in drawings when you add images and charts to the same worksheet drawing.
   - Added outline_level_rows and outline_level_columns to worksheet to simplify setting up outlining in the worksheet.
   - Added support for pivot tables
   - Added support for descrete border edge styles
   - Improved validation of sheet names
-  - Added support for formula value caching so that iOS and OSX preview can show the proper values
+  - Added support for formula value caching so that iOS and OSX preview can show the proper values.
+See Cell.add_row and the formula_values option.
 - **November.25.12**:1.3.4
   - Support for headers and footers for worksheets
   - bug fix: Properly escape hyperlink urls